Tag: Trump

 Friday’s executive order was aimed at rolling back the Obama administration’s attempts to ban oil drilling off the southeastern Atlantic and Alaskan coasts.
 It would erase or narrow the boundaries of some federally-protected marine sanctuaries, opening them up to commercial fishing and oil drilling.

-Because marine life, meh, who needs it, whereas oil – now there’s a … Read the rest
+Because marine life, meh, who needs it, whereas oil – now there’s a useful and beneficent substance.
+We need to drive around in cars far more than we need to eat or breathe.

 Reuters talked to Donnie and found out that he wants his old life back.
 We want that for you, Donnie!
 Do feel free to resign.